17 Aug 2026 · TubeCortex

 Paste all five links into the box and hit build.
 The box also accepts a whole playlist link if that's where your videos live.
 TubeCortex reads the words spoken in each video (the transcript) and indexes them so they can be searched by meaning.
 This part is hands-off.
 You can go refill your coffee; it keeps working without you.
 In our test, five review videos were ready to ask in under five minutes.

-The five pasted review videos recognized with their titles and channels.
+Five pasted phone review links resolved to 5 valid videos, ready to build into a brain The five pasted review videos recognized with their titles and channels.
 Name the brain and hit Build brain.

 Step 4: Ask the same question you searched